 Health & Well-Being

-CNCS is a federal agency that leads service, volunteering, and grant-making efforts in the United States.
+AmeriCorps is the federal agency connecting individuals and organizations through service and volunteering to tackle the nation's most pressing challenges.
 The agency engages more than 275,000 Americans each year in service to their nation and community at nonprofits, schools, public agencies, and other community and faith-based groups.
 National service members address critical community needs and improve lives through full-time, hands-on service or capacity-building activities.
 As a host, we provide training and support for program partners and their National Service Volunteers statewide.

-Our Wellness programs focus on community-wide education, prevention, support, and healing related to substance abuse and suicide through Youth Development and Culture Grants, Youth and Tobacco Prevention, Sacred Beginnings, Hooper Bay Wellness Project, and the Rural Providers’ Conference (RPC).
+Our Wellness programs support healthy lifestyles and provide substance abuse and suicide prevention through community education, support, and healing.
+These programs include the Youth Development and Culture Grant Program, Youth Tobacco Prevention Program, Sacred Beginnings, Hooper Bay Wellness Project, and the Rural Providers’ Conference.

 The Youth Development and Culture Grants is a mini-grant program that supports youth leadership and cultural activities in rural Alaska Native communities through a competitive Request for Proposals (RFP) solicitation.

-We work toward a tobacco-free Alaska by engaging with youth through the Youth Encouraging Alaskans’ Health (YEAH) Teen Ambassadors, a statewide youth advocacy coalition, and by providing Training and Technical Assistance to the youth-serving grantees of Alaska Department of Health and Social Services Tobacco Prevention and Control.
-We also support statewide organizations interested in learning more about youth tobacco prevention.
+Working toward a tobacco-free Alaska, we engage with youth through the Youth Encouraging Alaskans’ Health (YEAH) Teen Ambassadors program.
+We support statewide organizations by providing Training and Technical Assistance to grantees of the Alaska Department of Health and Social Services Tobacco Prevention and Control.

-The Sacred Beginnings project works to increase Head Start families’ daily physical activity and consumption of fruits and vegetables by providing various educational opportunities.
-The project also supplies a hydroponic garden wall in each participating Head Start.
+The Sacred Beginnings Project works to increase Head Start families’ consumption of fruits and vegetables through various education opportunities.
+The project provides a hydroponic garden wall in each participating Head Start.

-RPC is an annual gathering hosted in partnership with local, regional, and statewide partners to unite traditional Alaska Native knowledge and modern frameworks to prevent alcohol and substance abuse.
-This conference also includes facilitated activities centered on youth and tribal justice.
+Rural Providers’ Conference (RPC) is an annual gathering hosted in partnership with local, regional, and statewide partners to unite traditional Alaska Native knowledge with modern frameworks to prevent alcohol and substance abuse and promote healing in culturally appropriate ways.
+This conference also includes activities centered on youth and tribal justice.

 Training & Technical Assistance

-Our Resource Basket Training and Technical Assistance Center helps rural communities support healthy, successful, and culturally connected Alaska Native youth by offering a hub of training, resources, technical assistance, and networking opportunities.
+Our Resource Basket Training and Technical Assistance Center helps rural communities support healthy, successful, and culturally connected Alaska Native youth by offering training, resources, technical assistance, and peer-to-peer learning opportunities.

-Our Alaska Tribal Justice Resource Center supports the development and enhancement of tribal justice in rural Alaskan communities.
+Our Alaska Tribal Justice Resource Center supports the delivery of statewide Training and Technical Assistance services to Tribes and tribal organizations seeking to develop or enhance their respective tribal justice systems.
 We provide access to statewide nonprofit, public, and tribal relationships, in addition to nationwide partnerships, affiliations, and services as needed.